As an Amazon Associate, BE Family Travel earns from qualifying purchases. Learn More

 Step-by-step guide for getting a baby or child a passport:

 1. Fill out Form DS-11

-This form is specific to first time U.S. passport applicants and children.
-You have the option to fill out Form DS-11 two different ways: online or download the PDF and fill it out manually.
+This form is specific to first-time U.S. passport applicants and children.
+You have the option to fill out Form DS-11 in two different ways: online or download the PDF and fill it out manually.
 Do not sign your child’s application until instructed to do so by the acceptance agent.

 2. Provide Evidence of U.S. Citizenship

 You must submit one of the following U.S. citizenship documents for your child.
 Your evidence must be an original or certified copy.
 Photocopies and notarized copies are not acceptable.

 - Full valid, undamaged U.S. passport (may be expired)

 - U.S. birth certificate that meets the following requirements:

 - Issued by the city, county, or state of birth